danielabar/meblog/src/markdown/rails-postgres-docker.md

 )
 ```

-Go back to the tab where `psql` is running and verify the new article record has been created in the database in the Docker container:
+Go back to the tab where `psql` is running and verify the new article record has been created:

 ```
 blogpg=> select * from articles;